 From there on, the album leads us through the varied landscape of the artist’s inner world, elegantly balancing general views and ideas with more specific observations stemming from the lyricist’s immediate surroundings.
 The exquisite, organically developing compositions of Lurker and Street Keeper perfectly exemplify the latter approach, revealing Gunn’s special talent for poetic representation of quirky local characters.

-The following New Decline, an intense, stirring number pointing to more rocky, blues-founded aspects of Steve’s universe, is the record’s obvious centerpiece.
+The following New Decline, an intense, stirring number pointing to more rocky, blues-founded aspects of Steve’s universe, is the record’s obvious centrepiece.
 Next comes Old Strange, the wonderfully sprawling ode to the prematurely departed friend and inspiration Jack Rose, with its energy gradually raising towards a cathartic culmination and then slowly dissipating into the void.
 It precedes the instrumental closer Trailways Ramble (afterwards creatively transformed with The Black Twig Pickers as part of the collaborative effort Seasonal Hire) whose obsessively recurrent Eastern-inspired motif lingers long after the last note is silenced.

-Although excellent in its own right, from today’s perspective Time Off may be regarded as forerunner to the complete statement of Steve’s latest opus, Way Out Weather, which reached the audience in the autumn last year.
+Although excellent in its own right, from today’s perspective Time Off may be regarded as the forerunner to the complete statement of Steve’s latest opus, Way Out Weather, which reached the audience in the autumn of last year.
 Ambitious and exploratory, the new album – recorded with the same core team of trusted musicians – is a confident step in a new, exciting direction.
 Both in lyrical and musical terms, it conquers some previously unexplored territories, strongly reaffirming Gunn’s position as one of the most talented and intriguing artists of the independent world.

 Gunn’s new achievement is a tightly-bound collection of carefully arranged songs whose deceptively effortless flow has a potent spellbinding effect.
 Performed at once with quiet focus and thrilling intensity, they have distinct textures and rhythmical patterns which interlace seamlessly, forming a rich musical tapestry.

 The following Fiction – a dreamy, sparkling song on the grand illusion of life with its interesting use of sound manipulation techniques – is the first work on the album to clearly mark the new direction.
-Drifter’s Middle-Eastern guitar riffs combined with heavy bass drone reinforce this notion, indicating a more open, experimental approach.
-Having triggered the audience’s curiosity for the dark side of his artistic personality, Gunn quiets things down introducing the ethereal, mantra-inspired Atmosphere, only to stir them once again with Tommy’s Congo.
+Drifter’s Middle-Eastern guitar riffs combined with a heavy bass drone reinforce this notion, indicating a more open, experimental approach.
+Having triggered the audience’s curiosity for the dark side of his artistic personality, Gunn quietens things down introducing the ethereal, mantra-inspired Atmosphere, only to stir them once again with Tommy’s Congo.
 The closer’s otherworldly, trance-inducing sound produced by the more than ever prominent rhythm section leaves the listener thrilled with expectation about what is going to come next.

 “Best try not to blame/cause you know you don’t fit in/Just observe the ways of the master/Watch his ways and take it for what it’s worth (…) Steady eyes on the crowd/To see what’s going down/Never once look down at what they’re playing/ Never look down at what you need to do.” – Steve’s soothing yet firm baritone intones in the album’s final piece.
-Loyal to the now almost extinct ideal of a musician in a constant pursuit of perfection, this exceptionally talented artist is confident enough not to shy away from recognition, yet never to the degree of letting the sentiment of self-satisfaction divert his glance from a determined point on the horizon.
+Loyal to the now almost extinct ideal of a musician in constant pursuit of perfection, this exceptionally talented artist is confident enough not to shy away from recognition, yet never to the degree of letting the sentiment of self-satisfaction divert his gaze from a determined point on the horizon.
 Next to the irrefutable value of his work, that’s a quality to behold.

-Steve Gunn is now nearly wrapping up his European tour.
+Steve Gunn is nearly wrapping up his European tour.
 Details can be found on his website: http://www.steve-gunn.com/